Understanding Chemical Testing Regulations In Florida DUI Cases

-The State of Florida has the implied consent law, which means every individual who operates a motor vehicle gives consent to submit chemical testing of their breath, blood, or urine if they are suspected of driving under the influence.
+Under Florida’s implied consent law, every motor vehicle operator gives consent to submit chemical testing of their breath, blood or urine if they are suspected of driving under the influence.
 Police officers are allowed to use reasonable force to take a person’s blood sample if they refuse to give a breath test and are suspected of DUI.

 When a blood sample is taken, it is tested via a process called gas chromatography.
 This compares the driver in question’s blood sample to a controlled sample that has reliable amounts of alcohol content.
 If a person is involved in an accident and their blood sample is taken at the hospital, it may be the only type of sample the prosecutor can use.
 These samples are taken from blood serum and are considered a less accurate measurement of BAC.